-9. Former name, former address and former fiscal year, if changed since last report

-10.Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

-Title of Each Class Number of Shares of Common Stock Outstanding Common Shares 1,871,355,210

-11. Are any or all of the securities listed on a Stock Exchange?
+1. For the quarterly period ended September 30, 2019 2.
+Commission identification number A200117708 3.
+BIR Tax Identification No 219-934-330 4.
+Xurpas Inc. Exact name of issuer as specified in its charter 5.
+Philippines Province, country or other jurisdiction of incorporation or organization 6.
+Industry Classification Code: (For SEC Use Only) 7.
+7F Cambridge Centre, 108 Tordesillas St., Salcedo Village, Makati City1227Address of issuer's principal officePostal Code 8.
+(632) 889-6467 Issuer's telephone number, including area code 9.
+Not Applicable Former name, former address and former fiscal year, if changed since last report 10 Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA Title of Each Class Common Shares Number of Shares of Common Stock Outstanding 1,871,355,210 11 Are any or all of the securities listed on a Stock Exchange?
+Yes [✓] No [] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: Philippine Stock Exchange Common Shares 1,797,700,660 12 Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder of Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorted period the registrant was required to file such reports) Yes [✓] No [] (b) has been subject to such filing requirements for the past ninety (90) days.
 Yes [✓] No []

-- If yes, state the name of such Stock Exchange and the class/es of securities listed therein: Philippine Stock Exchange Common Shares 1,797,700,660 - 12.
-Indicate by check mark whether the registrant: - (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports)

-Yes [✓] No []

-(b) has been subject to such filing requirements for the past ninety (90) days.
-Yes $[\checkmark]$ No []